 -Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.

--Make sure your HVAC system is properly maintained: Routine maintenance can improve the efficiency of your system by up to 15%.
+-Make sure your HVAC system is properly maintained: a routine hvac tune-up can improve the efficiency of your system by up to 15%.

 -Check on the insulation levels in your attic: Adding insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.